 Why use a progression run to train this early in training?
 A previous blog post discussed this topic..

 WALK: This week’s schedule is a repeat of Week 1, in which the long walk on the weekend is performed at an easy pace.
 Going forward, in Week 3 and the remainder of the training plan the pace will be brisk.
 Your goal should be to take 100 steps per minute while walking briskly.
 Work up to that speed if you can’t manage it now.

-The High Intensity Interval Training (HIIT) sessions on Thursday represent a form of speed drill, to prepare you for race day pace.
-During the high intensity intervals aim to increase your pace above a brisk walk (100 steps per minute).
-An upcoming blog post will discuss faster walking paces in greater detail.
+The High Intensity Interval Training (HIIT) sessions on Thursdays represent a form of speed drill, to help prepare you for a race day pace.
+During the high intensity intervals, aim to increase your pace above a brisk walk (more than 100 steps per minute).
+A previous blog post discussed faster walking paces in greater detail.